-The fully-qualified path to a shared library containing a wrappers for the execve(2), execl(3), execle(3), execlp(3), execvp(3), execvpe(3), and system(3) library functions that intercepts attempts to run further commands and performs a policy check before allowing them to be executed.
-This is used to implement the intercept functionality on systems that support LD_PRELOAD or its equivalent.
-The default value is /usr/local/libexec/sudo/sudo_intercept.so.
+The path to a shared library containing a wrappers for the execve(2), execl(3), execle(3), execlp(3), execvp(3), execvp(3), and system(3) library functions that intercepts attempts to run further commands and performs a policy check before allowing them to be executed.
+This is used to implement the intercept and log_subcmds functionality on systems that support LD_PRELOAD or the equivalent.